afilimonov/model-risk-management/README.md

-# Whitepaper Analysis
+# Generative AI for Model Risk Managmenet

-Experiments using LLMs for whitepater analysis from the AI ML risk management perspective
+Experiments using LLMs to automate Model Risk Management tasks.